Dian Fossey: Killing of Digit and escalating tensions

+"Three months after the killing of his parents, Kweli died from bullet-wound complications combined, I think, with acute depression," Fossey wrote.
+"He was buried between his mother and father, who lay next to Digit.
+All three adults, in effect, had died so that he might live."
+Fossey's book Gorillas in the Mist is dedicated "to the memories of Digit, Uncle Bert, Macho, and Kweli".

-Fossey subsequently created the Digit Fund (now the Dian Fossey Gorilla Fund International in the US) to raise money for anti-poaching patrols.
+Fossey subsequently created the Digit Fund (now the Dian Fossey Gorilla Fund).
 In addition, a consortium of international gorilla funds arose to accept donations in light of Digit's death and increased attention on poaching.
 Fossey mostly opposed the efforts of the international organizations, which she felt inefficiently directed their funds towards more equipment for Rwandan park officials, some of whom were alleged to have ordered some of the gorilla poachings in the first place.

 The deaths of some of her most studied gorillas caused Fossey to devote more of her attention to preventing poaching and less on scientific publishing and research.
 Fossey became more intense in protecting the gorillas and began to employ more direct tactics: she and her staff cut animal traps almost as soon as they were set; frightened, captured and humiliated the poachers; held their cattle for ransom; burnt their hunting camps and even burnt the mats from their houses.
 Fossey was reported to have captured and held Rwandans she suspected of poaching.
-She allegedly beat a poacher's testicles with stinging nettles.
+She reportedly beat a poacher's testicles with stinging nettles.
 In a letter to a friend, she wrote, "We stripped him and spread eagled him and lashed the holy blue sweat out of him with nettle stalks and leaves..."
 She even reportedly kidnapped and held for ransom the child of a suspected poacher.
-After her murder, Fossey's National Geographic editor, Mary Smith, told Shlachter that on visits to the United States, Fossey would "load up on firecrackers, cheap toys and magic tricks as part of her method to mystify the (Africans) in order to hold them at bay."
+After her murder, Fossey's National Geographic editor, Mary Smith, said that on visits to the United States, Fossey would "load up on firecrackers, cheap toys and magic tricks as part of her method to mystify the (Africans) in order to hold them at bay."
 She wore face-masks and pretended to practice black magic to scare away poachers.

-Writing in The Wall Street Journal in 2002, the journalist Tunku Varadarajan described Fossey at the end of her life as colorful, controversial, and "a racist alcoholic who regarded her gorillas as better than the African people who lived around them".